HYPERLITE DAY SALE丨UP TO $120 OFF

 Mandatory Documentation Checklist:

-• [ ] IES Files (.ies): Required by lighting designers to model the fixture in software and ensure the layout meets specifications.
+• [ ] IES Files (.ies): For lighting layout modeling.

-• [ ] LM-80 / TM-21 Report: The data that substantiates the claimed L70 lifespan.
-Without this, longevity claims are just marketing.
+• [ ] LM-80 / TM-21 Report: Substantiates the claimed L70 lifespan.

 • [ ] UL/ETL Certificate: Proof of safety compliance.
-The certificate number should be verifiable online.

 Step 4: Installation and Commissioning